-Reconciled CEO Michael Ly has attended QuickBooks Connect for the last several years, but this past November, as a Global Firm of the Future Finalist, he brought along some of the Reconciled team as well as a representative from one of Reconciled’s clients.
+Reconciled CEO Michael Ly has attended QuickBooks Connect for the last several years.
+This past November, as a Global Firm of the Future Finalist, he brought along some of the Reconciled team as well as a representative from one of Reconciled’s clients.

-While Reconciled did not win Global Firm of the Future (Congratulations to Cloud Bookkeeping Services!), the experience was enlightening for the team — providing opportunities to learn, to be inspired, and to recognize all that we’ve achieved.
+While Reconciled did not win Global Firm of the Future (Congratulations to Cloud Bookkeeping Services!), the experience was enlightening for the team.
+It provided opportunities to learn, to be inspired, and to recognize all that we’ve achieved.

 Becoming a leader brings perks and responsibilities